Polycystic Ovarian Syndrome – PCOS

 Physicians have not yet found a way to determine which girls may develop PCOS after the beginning of menstruation.
 The earlier a young woman is diagnosed and begins managing PCOS, the less likely the long-term complications of infertility, heart disease, hypertension, and diabetes.
 For women who are not trying to conceive, hormone therapy through birth control pills or other hormonal contraceptives can be helpful.
 And all PCOS sufferers, regardless of desire to conceive, benefit from a healthy lifestyle of regular exercise and good nutrition.

-Suffering from PCOS can cause emotional distress for a woman.
+Suffering from Polycystic Ovarian Syndrome can cause emotional distress for a woman.
 The outward symptoms of skipping periods, hair growth, hair loss, and weight gain attack a woman’s self-image, not to mention her concerns of having children.
 A woman should consult a physician as soon as suspicions of PCOS through the symptoms listed above become apparent.